You can translate the document:

 Image 8: Graphical wizard to create a remote table in Denodo Design Studio

-• The second option would consist in directly querying the appropriate Denodo view thus leveraging the Denodo native optimization capabilities of MPP query acceleration and cache co-location to obtain good performances.
-More information and examples about these capabilities can be found in the references section; in short, MPP query acceleration refers to the ability of the Denodo optimizer to move the workload on available MPP systems to improve the performance while cache co-location allows Denodo to maximize query pushdown when combining cached data with other datasets in the same data source.
+• The second option would consist of directly querying the appropriate Denodo view thus leveraging the Denodo native optimization capabilities of MPP query acceleration and cache co-location to maximize performance.
+More information and examples about these capabilities can be found in the references section; in short, MPP query acceleration refers to the ability of the Denodo optimizer to move the workload on available MPP systems to improve the performance, while cache co-location allows Denodo to maximize query pushdown when combining cached data with other datasets in the same data source.
 The two techniques can be combined to give even more performance benefits.

 Image 9: Visualizing Training and Validation Errors in Apache Zeppelin for Denodo

-Once the best ML algorithm and its set of optimum parameters are identified, we will need to refit it on the entire training dataset and push it to production.
-At this stage we have a fitted ML algorithm able to calculate predictions based on the same input features it has been run on, so that we now need to make these predictions available to final users and applications.
+Once the best ML algorithm is determined and its set of optimum parameters are identified, we will need to refit it on the entire training dataset and push it to production.
+At this stage we have a fitted ML algorithm, able to calculate predictions based on the same input features it has been run on.
+The next step is to make these predictions available to final users and applications.

 One of the goals of defining a virtual layer is to offer the data consumers a simple, uniform and efficient access to the data sources.
 The same general goal applies in Data Science workflows.
 Once our ML algorithm is fitted, we should design and implement the access system to its predictions.
 We may think of two different access patterns, both of which Denodo will help you with.